Skip to main content

 1. When "selection" is mentioned, you should read it as "selection(s)", because these actions work with multiple cursors.

-If the current selection mode is not contiguous, then o/O inserts one space after/before the current selection.
+If the current selection mode is not Syntax Node, then Open inserts a newline with the respective indent after/before the current line.

-Otherwise, it inserts a gap before/after the current selection, and enter Insert mode.
+Otherwise, it inserts a gap before/after the current selection, and then enter Insert mode.

 This deletes the current selection(s), however, if the current selection mode is contiguous, it will delete until the next/previous selection, and selects the next/previous selection.